rpmcmurphy/cpanel-ci-cd/README.md

 3. Create the repo and pull it into your local machine

-4. Remember, you will need to set up a SSH connection with the server to pull from the private repo you just created
+4. Remember, you will need to set up a SSH connection with the server to pull from the private repo you just created.
+Cpanel will ahve the instruction on how to do so.
+For example- 'ssh -p 21098 yourusername@server124.web-hosting.com' will let you get into the server through an SSH tunnel.
+You might have to generae SSH key and copy the public key into the server.
+Don't forget to specify the port as it's not the default SSH port.

 5. Once the repo is creaed in the server (ideally create it on the same level as public_html, not inside the public folder), go to the folder, then into .git/hooks folder and click to edit 'post-receive' file, put the below code there-
     ```sh